-Write each uppercase letter on a separate piece of construction paper with Crayola Twistables®.
-Outline letters as large as you can so they are easy to read from a distance.
-Decorate each letter with colorful designs.
+Students write each uppercase letter on a separate piece of construction paper with Crayola Twistables®.
+Have students outline the letters as large as they can so they are easy to read from a distance.
+Have them decorate each letter with colorful designs.

 Using Crayola Scissors, cut paper into strips the same width as the letter pages.
-As you learn new words, write them on the paper strips with Crayola Erasable Colored Pencils.
-If you need to correct spellings, just erase!
+As students learn new words, write them on the paper strips with Crayola Colored Pencils.
 With a Crayola Glue Stick, attach words below the correct letters.
-Watch your vocabularies grow all around the room!
+Watch their vocabularies grow all around the room!